WebOrigami/docs/src/content/framework/tutorial.md

 }
 ```

-This graph file has formulas that define three things:
+This Origami file defines three things:

 1. A virtual folder at the project's top level.
-Everything in between the `{` on the first line and the `}` on the last line will become part of that top-level virtual folder.
+Everything in between the outermost `{` on the first line and the `}` on the last line will become part of that top-level virtual folder.
 1. A virtual folder called `public`.
-This is a virtual subfolder inside the top-level folder.
 1. A virtual file called `index.html`.
 Unlike most programming languages, names in Graph Origami can include periods so you can define file names with extensions.
 For now, the `index.html` file is defined as a simple text string.

 This tutorial project is already configured to serve the contents of the virtual `public` folder.
 The name "public" itself isn't special — you could configure the project to serve the top-level folder, or some folder with a different name.